 Ethnically, the neighborhood has a notably high Asian population, while the Black or African American and Hispanic or Latino populations are significantly below the national average.
 The community is also linguistically diverse, with an overrepresentation of teenagers and adults speaking Asian and Pacific Island languages and other Indo-European languages.
 Seniors in the neighborhood also show a higher prevalence of speaking other Indo-European languages and Asian and Pacific Island languages.

 In terms of employment and commuting patterns, the neighborhood stands out for its high rate of residents who work in the same county or place of residence.
 Additionally, the area is characterized by an extensive use of alternative transportation modes, such as public transportation, bicycles, and walking, compared to a relatively low reliance on cars, trucks, or vans.
-Work from home is also more prevalent in this neighborhood, and the majority of residents start work later in the morning, around 8:30 AM to 9:59 AM.
+Work from home is also more prevalent in this neighborhood, and the majority of residents start work in the morning.

-Despite the high number of housing units that are renter-occupied, the rent prices are not described, as the proportion of renter-occupied housing units is below the national average.
-Notably, the neighborhood has a high number of vacant houses, including those for rent, for sale, and for seasonal or occasional use.
+There are a high number of housing units that are renter-occupied and a high number of vacant houses, including those for rent, for sale, and for seasonal or occasional use.

 The residents in this neighborhood have a high level of education, with a substantial percentage holding bachelor's, master's, professional, and doctorate degrees.
 The neighborhood is characterized by high-income households, with a significant portion earning over $125,000 annually.
 However, the percentage of households with retirement income is below the national average.